auth0/auth0-PHP/README.md

 use Auth0\SDK\Utility\HttpResponse;

 $configuration = new SdkConfiguration(
-    // 🧩 Include other required configuration options, such as outlined in the 'SDK Initialization' step above here.
+    // 🧩 Include other required configuration options, such as those outlined in the 'SDK Initialization' step above here.

     // The process for retrieving an Access Token for Management API endpoints is described here:
     // https://auth0.com/docs/libraries/auth0-php/using-the-management-api-with-auth0-php
-    managementToken: '{{YOUR_ACCESS_TOKEN}}'
+    managementToken: '{{YOUR_MANAGEMENT_ACCESS_TOKEN}}'
 );

 $auth0 = new Auth0($configuration);